manueich/manueich.github.io/_pages/Bayesian_Inference/BI_True.md

 ## Recap

-During the following calculations, we will be relying heavily on the knowledge of the Normal and Gamma PDFs, so here is a quick recap.
+During the following calculations, we will be relying heavily on the knowledge about the Normal and Gamma PDFs, so here is a quick recap.
 The Normal distribution is defined as follows:

 $$\mathcal{N}(w|\mu,\tau^{-1})=\sqrt\frac{\tau}{2\pi}\exp\left[-\frac{\tau}{2}(w-\mu)^2\right]$$